DelusionalSimon/glm-infused-sweetnet/idea_dump.md

 - Discuss the implications of results across tasks – are some tasks more (or less) amenable to improvement via GLM embeddings, and why?
 - I'm using the same exact prep funciton for  a fair comparison to truly isolate the impact of the GLM embeddings, ensuring that the rest of the SweetNet model (the GraphConv layers, linear layers, batch norms) starts from the same point in both the baseline and the GLM-infused versions
 - Try to make infusion a thing, a general name for using pre-trained embeddings from a nother type of model.
 Include definition.
+-  explainable AI (XAI)
+-  Lay bare the forking paths that lead to my conclusions, map the model space that show different conclusions
+-  Glycans are the most information dense and complex biological sequences
+-  The sugar language of cells
+-  Glycans as the dark matter of biology
+-  Start with why and end with what when presenting in text or in person
+-  What I am doing is transfer learning
 -

 # things to improve in glycowork